ewilsey/MART441/FINAL/readme.md

 the images when the buttons were clicked.
 -I used jquery to loop the button function so that the end img would cycle to the first img and vice versa.
+-I changed "Hello World!" to "Ahh, I'm naked!" to match animation.

 #Take Away
-I originally wanted the animation to happen automatically; as of now, the animation is semi-automatic.
+I originally wanted the animation to happen automatically; as of now the animation is semi-automatic.

 #Potential Changes